 Although Type 1 usually comes on very quickly which tends to raise the alarm for most people, Type 2 diabetes is often missed completely.
 It can gradually build up, with many people first being in the “pre-diabetic” stage for a long period of time.

 The long term complications from living with diabetes of any time can be catastrophic, but if you don’t have a diagnosis how can you be expected to make a change?
-If you have any of the symptoms above then you can get a diabetes test from Health Labs to see if you are at risk of Type 2 diabetes.
-(However, if your symptoms come on suddenly or worsen then I would urge you to visit your doctor immediately)
+If your symptoms come on suddenly or worsen then I would urge you to visit your doctor immediately.

 Of course, diagnosis is just one day.
 It is a day that changes everything, but it is not the be all and end all.
 With type 1 diabetes you go in to it knowing that there is no cure and you will always require insulin in order to live.
 Although with type 2 diabetes there is the possibility of living without medication, you will always have to be aware of what you are eating in the knowledge that in the future it may come back.
 But regardless of the type – know that you should never be defined by diabetes.